checkout/checkout-woocommerce-plugin/readme.txt

 * DS 2.0
 * Local Payment Methods

-Contact us at: partnerships@checkout.com
+Contact us at: hello@uprisepay.com

 = Contributors & Developers =

-“Checkout.com Payment Gateway” is open source software.
+“Uprise Payment Gateway” is open source software.
 The following people have contributed to this plugin.

 == Screenshots ==